TinkerTavern/NT-Bar/README.md

 - On each of the client's, type the server IP address into the text box, then click submit.
 The website should confirm if the connection was successful or not
 - The system should then be ready to use.
 To change configuration, see the [configuration](#Configuration) section.
 Note: If running using 32" 4k screens, keep windows scaling to 1x and set the browser zoom to 75%.
 If using the 65" 4k screen, set windows scaling to 150% and keep the browser zoom at 0%.

+### Character Sheet
+Below is a list of all the characters described in the application, along with their job and relationship to the main character.
+This can be used to make the experience seem more like a real whodunnit game.

+- Isobel Payne: This is your friend who you are trying to help, accused of adultery (with Frederick) and murder
+- Frederick Payne: The Earl of Scargrave, this is the man who has been murdered, accused of adultery and murder
+- Viscount Payne: The younger brother and heir to the Earl
+- James Beridze: The Earl's best friends
+- Davit Tsiklauri: The Earl's eldest coisin
+- Eliza de Feuillide: Your cousin
+- Lieutenant Thomas Hearst: The second son of the Earl's deceased sister
+- George Hearst: The first son of the Earl's deceased sister/ Thomas' elder brother
+- Miss Fanny Delahoussaye: Mutual friend and riddle enthusiast

 ## Technical